- Questions About Worldwide Church of God (now known as Grace Communion International)

 The blasphemy of the Holy Spirit is covered in “Mystery of the Ages (a critical review)” by Kelly Marshall, Chapter 3.
 This also includes footnote #7, which quotes J. Vernon McGee from his notes on Matthew 12:29-32.
 (PDF)

 The Bible doesn’t tell us what the Mark of the Beast will be.
-HWA used fear to teach that it was worshipping on Sunday; however, there is no day mentioned in relation to worshipping the image of the beast in the book of Revelation.
+HWA, and leaders from several of the offshoots, use fear to teach that the Mark was worshipping on Sunday; however, there is no day mentioned in the book of Revelation in relation to worshipping the image of the beast.
 Read: What About Sunday Worship?

 Here are some reasons why we should not be fearful or concerned about it: